 Blueberry Croissant Bake

-2 (8 ounce) package cream cheese, softened well
+- 2 8 oz packs cream cheese, softened

-Beat cream cheese, sugar, eggs, cinnamon and vanilla in medium bowl with electric mixer until smooth and creamy.
+- Beat cream cheese, sugar, eggs, cinnamon and vanilla in a medium-sized bowl with electric mixer until smooth and creamy.
 Gradually add milk, beating well after each addition.
-Pour evenly over croissant pieces.
+Pour evenly over croissants.
 Let sit 10-20 minutes.

-Bake at 350°F for 55 minutes or until center is set and golden brown.
+- Bake for 55 minutes or until center is set and top is golden brown.
 Cover lightly with foil for the last 10 minutes to prevent over-browning.